infinitered/ignite/docs/contributing/Contributing-To-Ignite.md

 ### Merging PRs

 When merging PRs, we need maintainers to make sure that there's appropriately formatted commit message(s) for semantic-release to document changes for the release notes and pick the next-released version for Ignite.

+Make sure the merge commit is appropriately marked as a fix, feature, etc, and also maintain credit for the PR in release notes by keeping the default `(#PRNUMBER by @gituser)` in the title.
 See [Releasing Ignite](./Releasing-Ignite.md) for more info on how to format commit messages.

 You have two choices when merging to Ignite: